Skip to content

 While both the active ingredients are hugely popular, the internet is split on whether you can use them together or not.
 Let’s clear up this confusion today.

-Combining Retinol and Salicylic Acid together?
+Combining Salicylic Acid and Retinol together?

 Salicylic Acid – Beta Hydroxy Acid!